 Despite the decreased size on objective lens, it still has achieved a 98% light transmission through its multi-coated lens thus guarantying bright images despite dim conditions.
 Theoretically, this is as high as the light transmission can go meaning, you can no longer find other scopes that will exceed the brightness of its images.

 With brightness like this, you no longer have to be too concerned about light conditions.
 Be able to hunt during sundown or early sunrise, you can also set-up your scope in dimmer hiding places.
-This is what makes this scope so satisfying for a lot of users especially that there are more 107 five star reviews with only 2 one star reviews.
+This is what makes this scope so satisfying for a lot of users especially that there are more 86% five star reviews.

 Personally, everything is balanced in this scope despite the lack of magnification, it makes up for it with light transmission which is a more preferred feature.
-For the brand and its capabilities, it has a great price which is already a great deal.
+Check it Out!

 Still following the standard 40mm objective lens along with a 9x max magnification, this is highly similar with the other Nikon scope in this list.
 The only difference is that this is designed for accurate long distance shooting without the need of a lot of turret adjustments.